Photo by Mika Baumeister via Unsplash

-One day I was rushing up Sixth Avenue in New York, among all the skyscrapers, taxis, food vendors, garment racks and tourists, trying to get to an appointment.
+One day I was rushing up Sixth Avenue in New York, among all the skyscrapers, taxis, food vendors, garment racks, and tourists, trying to get to an appointment.
 I was thinking about my new “side” business.
-My curiosity was what company would be large enough and have a big enough budget to buy a large quantity of my Time Management booklets?
+Did I wonder what company would be large enough and have a big enough budget to buy a large quantity of my Time Management booklets?

 I had just passed Radio City Music Hall, and across the street from it, the Time/Life Building.
 Time, Time, I mused.
 Time Magazine!
 Wouldn’t Time like to offer their subscribers some great ideas and tips on Time Management?
 An unusual idea began to grow in thought.